 - A minimum net clear opening of 5 square feet for ground floors and 5.7 square feet for upper stories.

 The opening is the space that’s provided by the window once opened.
 It needs to be large enough for fully-uniformed firefighters to climb through with air tanks on their backs.

 There are a few other guidelines from the IRC that you’ll need to follow.

 - Every room should have at least one window to use as an egress point, including basements and “sleeping rooms.”

 - The windows should open directly into a street, yard, courtyard, or other “fresh air” space.
 Windows opening into another building don’t count; fires can spread between them.

 - Windows must be operational without tools.
 For example, if you have bars or grates over your window, you need to be able to tear them off in an emergency without the use of keys or power drills.

-Whether you're building a new home or just remodeling your second floor, consider this your guide to egress windows.
-They may require a little time and planning to install, but the safety of your family is worth it.
-You never know when disaster will strike, so it's better to be prepared.
+Whether you’re building a new home or just remodeling your second floor, consider this your guide to egress windows.
+They may require a little time and planning to install, but your family’s safety is worth it.
+You never know when disaster will strike, so it’s better to be prepared.